 - Talk like a human: Less “The AI Visitor Conversion Platform” and more “How Small Brands Sell More Online” Your copy should talk like a human would.

 - Don’t repeat yourself (DRY): Landing pages have limited real estate, use it wisely.
 Hone in on your message and don’t repeat yourself to make sure you communicate the value of your offer effectively.

-- A/B test everything: A/B test your landing pages frequently to identify which versions drive the highest conversions.
-Start by testing individual elements like design, copy, your selling proposition, CTAs, social proof and get granular from there.
+- A/B test everything: A/B test your landing pages frequently to identify what works best.
+Test individual elements like design, copy, selling proposition, CTAs, social proof, and get granular from there.

 Now that you know how to make your own landing page or give your existing landing pages a visual facelift, it’s time to take action.

 Want to learn more?
-Here’s some more marketing and design content, handpicked for you:
+Here are some more marketing and design content, handpicked for you: